anmolaj/DEInfraLocal/README.md

 Details on the image being used can be found here: https://jupyter-docker-stacks.readthedocs.io/en/latest/using/specifics.html

+- UI access for the spark jupyter labs: http://localhost:8888/
+- Sample notebook is checked in under `spark/notebooks`
+- Example excuted will create appropriate logs and directory under `spark`

 ## Running local container
 - To spin up the service: